janthomas89/wlanthermo-api/README.md

 1.)
 Installation
 ------------
 If you have a default wlanthermo installation in /var/www, simply copy the src folder of wlanthermo-api into /var/www/api.
 You should then be able to make API calls like http://your.wlanthermo/api/?action=latest to request the latest temperature values.
+You should change the default credentials for the Basic-HTTP-Auth as described below.

 2.)
 Configuration